Caspian Sea

-The Caspian Sea is the world's largest inland body of water, often described as the world's largest lake or a full-fledged sea.
-An endorheic basin, it lies between Europe and Asia; east of the Caucasus, west of the broad steppe of Central Asia, south of the fertile plains of Southern Russia in Eastern Europe, and north of the mountainous Iranian Plateau of Western Asia.
-It covers a surface area of 371000 km2 (excluding the highly saline lagoon of Garabogazköl to its east) and a volume of 78200 km3.
+The Caspian Sea is the world's largest inland body of water, described as the world's largest lake and usually referred to as a full-fledged sea.
+An endorheic basin, it is situated in both Europe and Asia: east of the Caucasus, west of the broad steppe of Central Asia, south of the fertile plains of Southern Russia in Eastern Europe, and north of the mountainous Iranian Plateau.
+It covers a surface area of 371000 km2 (excluding the highly saline lagoon of Garabogazköl to its east), an area approximately equal to that of Japan, with a volume of 78200 km3.
 It has a salinity of approximately 1.2% (12 g/L), about a third of the salinity of average seawater.
 It is bounded by Kazakhstan to the northeast, Russia to the northwest, Azerbaijan to the southwest, Iran to the south, and Turkmenistan to the southeast.
+The name of the Caspian Sea is derived from the ancient Iranic Caspi people.